fr1tz/terminal-overload.org/contributing.md

 regardless of whether you're capable of working on them yourself.

 # <a name="plans"></a> Contributors' Plans
-Contributors are encouraged to maintain a personal TODO list.
+People participating in the project are encouraged to maintain a personal TODO list.
 Having those lists publicly available makes it easy to see what people are up to:
 [Contributors' plans (wiki)](https://github.com/fr1tz/terminal-overload/wiki/Contributors%27-plans)